Sergio00166/webFILE/scripts/README.md

 ```
 SOURCE 'script_path';
 ```
 Executes a script from the specified path.
+I recommend to use the extension .aqs (Acl Query Script)

 ---